Nathalie Geeris

 Nathalie Geeris (born 20 December 1971) is a Dutch retired football midfielder or forward.
 She played for clubs in the Netherlands, Japan, the United States and Sweden, as well as for the Netherlands women's national football team.

 Club career

 After beginning her football with local minnows HFC Spaarnestad, Geeris transferred to top division Ter Leede to secure her national team place.
 At 21 years old she moved to America and participated in college soccer with Franklin Pierce Ravens.
-In 1996, Geeris secured a contract with Suzuyo Shimizu F.C.
-Lovely Ladies, a professional club in the Japanese L. League.
+In 1996, Geeris secured a contract with Suzuyo Shimizu Lovely Ladies, a professional club in the Japanese L. League.

 In 2000 Geeris was back in America, playing for Boston Renegades of the USL W-League.
+She scored nine goals in 14 appearances.
 She was in evidence at a pre-draft combine prior to the 2000 WUSA Draft, but was not selected.
 As a veteran Geeris enjoyed a prolific spell in the Swedish lower divisions with IF Böljan.